 Be open to change

-This consideration is often overlooked, but a positive and open mindset can help the process move forward faster and will be beneficial to you and your team.
-Be a good witch and be open and available to your team and help build a business case rather than rejecting change from the onset.
-Approaching change openly and positively will not only speed up the transition, and make the spell work faster but it will also allow for fluidity and consistency when training other users.
+A positive and open mindset can help the process move forward faster and will be beneficial to you and your team.
+Be a good witch and be open and available to cast helpful spells and help build a business case rather than rejecting change and turning everyone into a frog.
+Approaching change openly and positively will not only speed up the transition, and make the spell work faster but it will also allow for fluidity and consistency when training other witches.
 The sooner you make your new system and processes routine, the easier it is to implement into your daily workflow and you can get back to flying around on your brooms with ease.
 Witch brings us to the next step…

 Avoid copying your paper process into the electronic system

-A good eTMF system is bolstered by automated workflow functionality or lifecycle management of documents.
-Your TMF content will ultimately end up filed in the same destination as it would on paper, but the process it follows may not be the same.
+A good eTMF system is bolstered by automated workflow functionality or lifecycle management of documents and scrolls.
+Your TMF content will ultimately end up filed in the same destination as it would on parchment and ink, but the process it follows may not be the same.
 Organizations often think they can copy their paper process into their new system.
-However, this creates a considerable amount of additional workflow steps which can in turn complicate the process and make the workflow more complex.
+However, this creates a considerable amount of additional workflow steps which can in turn into a bit of a haunted maze.
 A great example of this is signatures.
-In the paper world, we tend to sign at every step of the process to ensure we are demonstrating action and complying with the applicable regulations.
-However, an eTMF system can automatically track ownership, when actions are taken, and who performed each action..
-This removes the need to sign your life away at certain spell-binding steps of the process.
+In the paper world, we tend to sign away our souls at every step of the process to ensure we are demonstrating action and complying with the applicable regulations.
+However, an eTMF system can automatically track ownership, when actions are taken, and who performed each action...removing the need to sign your life away at certain spell-binding steps of the process.

 Make sure all primary users are well trained on the software

 Once you have configured the eTMF system to your organizational needs, it is time to get your team trained in the school of eTMF wizardry, hosted by Montrium.
 One of the most critical elements to a successful implementation is in how well your team is trained on the software.
 Without proper training, you leave your team with an incredibly powerful machine, without the knowledge of how to drive it.
 As with great power, comes great responsibility.

 If your primary users are trained well before going live with the software, these witches and ghouls can then spread their knowledge to other key users of the system and begin training other departmental groups.
-This can be extremely helpful, especially as you will often find that not all members of the team will be able to attend the live demo and training sessions the vendor offers in this realm.
+This can be extremely helpful, especially as you will often find that not all ghosts will be able to attend the live demo and training sessions the vendor offers in this realm.
 However, this could be the very thing that brings them back to life.

 Have all of your content ready for migration and onboarding

-When first bringing in an eTMF system, you will likely have to migrate existing studies and associated TMF files that exist in hard copy or file share, into the system.
-Without proper planning, this can be time-consuming – especially if your documents are not all centralized or contained in other complex filing systems that may require time travel to access them.
+When first implementing an eTMF system, you will likely have to migrate existing studies and associated TMF files that exist in hard copy or file share, into the environment.
+Without proper planning, this can be time-consuming – especially if your scrolls are all centralized in another dimension or contained in other complex filing systems that may require time travel to access them.

 It is important to have all your content that needs migrating, ready for transfer.
 Doing this preparation in advance will only speed up the migration process, allowing you to begin using the eTMF system immediately.
 Migrating content can also represent a significant cost without adequate preparation and organization of documents.

-Transitioning to an eTMF system is a great step in the right direction; one that will continue to add an incredible amount of value to your business as you grow.
+Transitioning to an eTMF system is a great step in the right direction; one that will continue to add an incredible amount of value to your business.
 However, making that leap of faith can be overwhelming, especially for those clinical vampires, witches and werewolfs as many will struggle to change the way they operate initially (the fur and sharp teeth can be hard to get used to).
-It is important to note that this anxiety and difficulty often fades after the team gets working in the system and all of that hard work will have been worth it.
+It is important to note that these fears often fade after the team gets working in the system and they live to tell the tale.

-If you are anxious about moving to an eTMF, reach out to one of our eTMF specialists.
-We can walk you through our process and make you and your team feel at ease about making that first step in the right direction.
+If you are terrified about moving to an eTMF, reach out to one of our eTMF specialists.
+We can walk you through our process and make you and your team feel at ease about making that first step into the not-so-haunted eTMF forest.